-Section 3.
+Section 2.
 Augmentation of Personnel.
 Consistent with RA No. 9829, otherwise known as the "Pre-Need Code", the Commission shall reorganize its organizational structure and upgrade its human resource component to enable it to effectively and efficiently perform its functions under the FCPA.

-Section 4.
+Section 3.
 Release of Data Related to Consumer Protection.
-In recognition of financial consumers' right to transparency of financial products or services, the Commission shall release relevant data and information of ICREs relative to the handling of claims from financial consumers.
-This shall include the following, among others:
+In recognition of financial consumers' right to transparency of financial products or services, the Commission may release relevant data and information of ICREs relative to the handling of claims from financial consumers, consistent with the provisions of the Data Privacy Act of 2012, its implementing rules and regulations, and other issuances of the National Privacy Commission.